Oil prices ease as pandemic overshadows Chinese and U.S. data

-LONDON (Reuters) - Oil prices dipped on Thursday as bullish signals from Chinese import data and U.S. crude oil stocks draws were outweighed by surging coronavirus cases in Europe and new lockdowns in China.
+NEW YORK (Reuters) - Oil prices dipped on Thursday as surging coronavirus cases in Europe and new lockdowns in China renewed worries about global oil demand and eclipsed bullish signals from Chinese import data and U.S. crude oil stocks draws.

 China, the world’s second-largest oil consumer, reported its biggest daily jump in new COVID-19 cases in more than 10 months.